Pia007/Jubilee/README.md

 ### What I learned

-I learned more about the history of Juneteenth, using linear-gradients and creating timelines.
+I learned more about the history of Juneteenth, using linear-gradients, creating timelines, theme changes and hover affects.

 ### Continued development